 - a subsequent conviction – a fine of not less than $10,000 and not more than $50,000.
 Additionally, a driver’s licence can be suspended for not more than 1 year.

-It is considered to be one of the major violations for any driver in Canada.
-There are no demerit points associated with the offence in case of conviction, but insurance companies can use it against you to increase your insurance premium at least 50% for the next 6 years.
-Having a prior record of driving without insurance can seriously impede your ability to apply for government jobs with police, military or other positions requiring a clean driving record.
-If you rely on a daily commute to work, having this record will negatively impact your driving ability and result in much money spent during the next 6 years.
-Also, failing to pay your fine for driving without insurance will get your driver’s licence suspended automatically.
+It is regarded as one of the “most famous” violations for any driver all over Canada.
+If convicted you won’t get any demerit points on your driving record, but insurance companies can utilize it and increase your premiums at least by 50% for the nearest 6 years.
+Having a prior record of driving without insurance may seriously affect your ability to get government jobs, such as police, military, etc. If you rely on a daily commute to work, having this record will negatively impact your driving ability and result in much money spent during the next 6 years.
+Also, failing to pay your fine for driving without insurance Ontario will get your driver’s licence suspended automatically.

 What To Do If You’re Driving a Car Without Insurance And Got Caught?

-Generally, almost all police officers are equipped with cameras that are able to scan and identify vehicle licence plates registered to owners whose vehicles are not insured.
-Therefore, if you have been served with a summons to court, the first step is to stop driving and try to get your vehicle insured as soon as possible.
+Generally, almost all policemen have cameras that scan and identify numberplates registered to owners whose vehicles are not insured.
+Therefore, if you received a subpoena, the first thing you should do is to stop driving and try to get your vehicle insured as soon as possible.

 If you still have to drive without insurance, you are taking on a serious risk that in case of an accident you will be sued personally for any physical or material damage.
 Having insurance on your motor vehicle in Ontario is essential because you would be protected for a minimum of $1,000,000 in case someone gets injured and is not able to sustain the same quality of life as they did prior to an incident.

-Prior to your court date you are supposed to prepare proof that your motor vehicle insurance has been reinstated to have an opportunity to resolve your case to a lower reduced fine.
+Before going to the court, you are advised to prepare proof that your motor vehicle insurance has been restored.
+This may help to resolve your case to a reduced fine.

 There are incidents when drivers are not aware they have been operating a vehicle without insurance because it is not their vehicle (their parents’, friends’ or even rented car) or because their insurance was cancelled for non-payment due to a mistake in the bank’s processes.

-In the event of a trial, because this is a strict liability offence, you will have an opportunity to present an argument as to why it happened that you ended up driving an uninsured vehicle through no fault of your own, at which point it could render your offence to be innocent.
+Since it is a strict liability offence, at trial, you will have a chance to negotiate and provide reasonable motive why you were forced to driving an uninsured vehicle through no fault of your own, at which point it could render your offence to be innocent.

 However, most of the time this is not the case.
 Most drivers charged with driving without insurance, knowingly choose to drive.
 Hence, we recommend to consult a knowledgeable paralegal or lawyer that will be able to find any deficiencies with police officer’s evidence to dismiss the charge or increase your negotiating power to reduce your penalty or dismiss all charges against you.

-Remember: If you end up being convicted for driving without insurance, it will remain on your record forever.
-Basically, that means that subsequent offences will be subject to higher fines and more serious punishment.
+Remember: If you end up being convicted for driving without insurance, unfortunately, it’ll stay on your record for life.
+Basically, that means that in case of subsequent offences you’ll face higher fines and more serious punishment.
 Driving uninsured remains with you after 3 years as well.